 If you would like to recieve my newsletters or would like to contact me about anything please email or call

-I am delighted to have been invited to show at the
+I have been invited to show my work at the

 Roughams Blackthorpe barn in Suffolk this year.

 I will be at the venue on the

 demonstrating some of the drawing techniques I use in a meet the artist session

 Join expert naturalists to do a fast and intensive survey of the flora and fauna in Bedgebury's National Pinetum.